Bojana0309/playwright-base/README.md

 # Playwright-Base

 Playwright-Base project represents small testing project, that can be used as starting point for writing tests in Typescript using [Playwright](https://playwright.dev/).
-Basic configuration together with the examples for API tests, UI ent-to-end tests and UI integration tests is provided.</br>
+Basic configuration together with examples for API tests, UI end-to-end tests and UI integration tests is provided.</br>
 In the project structure, possible solutions for organizing tests can be found.
 For API tests, structure is made based on different API endpoints, while for UI tests, it's made based on [Page Object Model](https://playwright.dev/docs/pom).</br>
 Also, constants and test data are in separate `.ts` files, so they can be used for both, API and UI tests.</br>